 Currently , the PA Department of Health Division of Vital Records has worked diligently to streamline and increase the efficiency of how death certificates are processed.
 The Electronic Death Certificate Registration program - named DAVE has been implemented across the Commonwealth on a limited basis.
 Not all Physicians have been required to begin electronic, thus many facilities and physicians have not implemented the electronic DAVE program.
 We are a registered user of the DAVE System and use it daily.
 More and more facilities and physicians offices are becoming registered users of the DAVE System.

-$20.00 per copy (NOTE-These fees are established by the Commonwealth of Pennsylvania)
+$20.00 per copy (NOTE-These fees are established by the Commonwealth of Pennsylvania).
+Unlimited veterans certified copies are free.

 After the funeral has been completed, and the month has ended, you may find that you need additional copies of the death certificate .